pgeu/pgeu-system/docs/confreg/callforpapers.md

 Sessions can be sorted by session name (default), speakers or average score by clicking the appropriate headlines.

+#### 2.1 Scoring method

+There are two methods for calculating the average score of a
+proposal:

+- Average &mdash; This is the standard average of all the scores.
+- Olympic average &mdash; This method removes one instance each of the maximum and minimum of the scores before averaging.
+This helps prevent both favoritism and also sabotage.

+The method used by the conference is set by the administrator and shown at the top of the voting page.

 ### 3. Deciding and notifying speakers

 Once the voting is done, the decisions can be made and the speakers be